Skip to main content

 • their public disclosure would not embarrass VisitScotland or the employee

-For all information on the provision or acceptance of gifts or hospitality staff should consult the gifts and hospitality policy.
+For all information on the provision or acceptance of gifts or hospitality staff should consult the Gifts & Hospitality Policy.

 8. Notification and reporting